gtoscano/SwigFactorial/README.md

     return result;
 }
 ```

+## Why Call C++ Code from other Programming languages
+C++ is known for its high performance and efficiency, making it a preferred choice for computational tasks.
+However, integrating C++ code with other platforms and languages can be challenging.
+This is where tools like SWIG, Pistache, and third-party API frameworks come into play.

+#### Using SWIG
+- **Cross-Language Compatibility**: SWIG allows you to call C++ code from various programming languages, providing a seamless bridge between C++ and languages like Python, Java, and more.
+- **Consistent Interfaces**: By generating uniform interfaces, SWIG ensures that the C++ functionality behaves consistently across different languages.
+- **Development Efficiency**: Reduces the need to write redundant code for each language, saving time and effort.
+- For a SWIG example, please check: https://github.com/gtoscano/SwigFactorial

+#### Using Pistache for RESTful API
+- **Web Accessibility**: By wrapping C++ code in a RESTful API, Pistache allows the functionality to be accessed over the web, expanding its reach to web and mobile applications.
+- **Language Independence**: Any platform that understands HTTP can interact with the C++ code, making it more versatile and widely usable.
+- **Integration with Existing Systems**: Easily fits into web-based ecosystems, enabling C++ code to be part of modern web architectures.
+- For RESTful client codes, please check: https://github.com/gtoscano/RestFactorialClients (it has examples in c++, c#, golang, java, julia, octave, python, R, and rust)

+#### Using a third-party RESTful framework (i.e. FastAPI, Django)
+- **Modern Web Framework**: FastAPI or Django provide a Pythonic way to call C++ code, offering modern features like type checking and automatic documentation.
+- **Performance with Ease**: Combines the performance advantages of C++ with the ease and flexibility of Python, providing an efficient yet developer-friendly approach.
+- **Rapid Development**: Enables quick prototyping and development, leveraging C++ for computational tasks while using Python for web handling.
+- **FastAPIFactorial**: A FastAPI implementation that provides an endpoint to calculate the factorial of a given number.
+The project can be found [here](https://github.com/gtoscano/FastAPIFactorial).

+- **DjangoFactorial**: A Django implementation using the Django REST Framework to provide a similar factorial calculation endpoint.
+The project can be found [here](https://github.com/gtoscano/DjangoFactorial).

+- For **RESTful client codes**: Implementation of RESTful clients in several programming languages can be din [here][https://github.com/gtoscano/RestFactorialClients).
+Such a project has examples in c++, c#, golang, java, julia, octave, python, R, and rust.

 ## Tree Structure
 The project has independent directories for each of the tested programming languages.
 Below, you'll find the structure of the project